Skip to content

 [pipeline.playground]

-type = "replication"
+type = "transformation"

 raw_orders.sql: